 ACT Senior Secondary System

-The ACT operates a system of school based curriculum and assessment within the policy and procedures of the ACT Board of Senior Secondary Studies (BSSS).
-Colleges determine the courses (and units) that they offer to the students.
-There are no compulsory courses or units.
+The ACT operates a system of school-based curriculum and assessment within the policy and procedures of the ACT Board of Senior Secondary Studies (BSSS).

 School-based curriculum means that college teachers are involved in all curriculum development and that colleges determine what courses they offer to students.
 There is a commitment to offering high quality educational programs from a wide range of academic and vocational areas.

 Assessment in the ACT is continuous school based assessment.
 This means there are no external subject-based examinations.
 Courses are taught and assessed unit by unit.
 A unit of study is organised around a particular theme or skillset and has a value based on the time the unit took to deliver: One standard unit of study towards a Senior Secondary Certificate represents a minimum of 55 hours of timetabled classes generally over one semester.
 Moderation is conducted every semester to ensure comparability of grades from different schools and the ACT Scaling Test (AST), a higher order thinking examination, is used to compare Tertiary scores from different schools for calculation of the ATAR.